Yavin IV, after the destruction of the Death Star

 As the unlikeliest hero of the battle, Han Solo would have been an extremely popular man at this party... had anyone figured out who he was.
 Most of the Rebels didn't know him by sight, and he was able to remain invisible so long as he wasn't with his taller and more easily recognized copilot.

-Predictably, the Wookie had headed straight for the buffet, and once his plate was full, Solo was able to slip away quietly.
+Predictably, the Wookiee had headed straight for the buffet, and once his own plate was full, Solo was able to slip away quietly.
 The makeshift bar at the opposite end of the hangar was a good place to sit and be anonymous.
 He could drink all the ale he wanted, and his location gave him a good vantage point to observe the crowd.

 Not that he was looking for anyone in particular, of course.
 Just checking out the scenery, and there was plenty of it.
 The only reason he'd been noticing her so much was that she didn't seem to sit still for more than a minute.

-He was amazed to discover that she was NOT the only one in the room sporting that ridiculous hairstyle.
+He was amazed to discover that she was not the only one in the room sporting that ridiculous hairstyle.
 There was no telling what women would put up with in the name of fashion.
 There was no confusing the Princess of Alderaan with anyone else at this party, though.
 Unless you counted the droids, she was the shortest person in the place.
 And the only one in white.

 He'd spotted her sitting at a table with Wedge Antilles, dancing with General Dodonna, chatting politely with Mon Mothma and General Madine, going up on tiptoe to hug pilots in flight suits and uniformed personnel.
 And, he noticed, being trailed all the while by a determined Commander Skywalker.